 Central Oregon

 Experts at the Deschutes National Forest report that leaves are starting to change.
 The best place to see fall color will be around the Deschutes River Trail.
-The aspens are starting to turn lighter green in the higher elevations.
-They are days away from glowing with yellows.

 Eastern Oregon